alexei-lexx/rmodel/README.md

 1. **Entities**; ex.: User, Order etc.
 2. **Repositories**, which are used to fetch, save and delete entities; ex.: UserRepository, OrderRepository
-3. **Mappers**, which play the role of mappers.
+3. **Mappers**, which are used to serialize/deserialize entities to/from database tuples.

 Basic implemented features:

 1. CRUD operations: `find`, `insert`, `update`, `destroy`;
-2. Scopes: `userRepository.query.recent.sorted`
+2. Scopes: `userRepository.query.recent.sorted`;
-3. Query-based operations: `userRepository.query.recent.remove`
+3. Query-based operations: `userRepository.query.recent.remove`.

 ## Installation